 Section 1.3.6

-Because of this it means this is the minimum standard, some CSPs have improved upon this between each other, however there’s a bit of a catch 22 in that CSPs have no incentive to make porting numbers out easier, as they’re typically loosing that customer, so the process is typically not improved upon in any meaningful way that makes the customer experience easier.
+Because of this it means this is the minimum standard, some CSPs have improved upon this between each other, however there’s a bit of a catch 22 in that CSPs have no incentive to make porting numbers out easier, as they’re typically losing that customer, so the process is typically not improved upon in any meaningful way that makes the customer experience easier.

 Without further ado, here’s what Cat A & Cat C ports look like under the hood…